Volunteers vs. Owls: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 Tennessee Betting Records & Stats

-- In 12 games this season, Tennessee and its opponents have gone over 131.5 total points.
+- Tennessee and its opponents have combined to score more than 131.5 points in 12 of 33 games this season.

-- Tennessee has had an average of 129 points in its games this season, 2.5 fewer than this matchup's total.
+- Tennessee's games this season have had an average of 129 points, 2.5 fewer than this matchup's over/under.

-- So far this season, the Volunteers have put together a 17-16-0 record against the spread.

-- This season, Tennessee has won 20 out of the 27 games, or 74.1%, in which it has been favored.
+- Tennessee has entered the game as favorites 27 times this season and won 20, or 74.1%, of those games.

-- Oddsmakers have implied with the moneyline set for this matchup that Tennessee has a 71.4% chance to win.
+- The moneyline for this contest implies a 71.4% chance of a victory for Tennessee.

 Tennessee vs. Florida Atlantic Over/Under Stats